Adsense

 • Loss of aquatic biodiversity

-Because water carries phosphorus across the landscape, the most effective solutions work at the watershed level.
+Because water transports phosphorus across the landscape, the most effective control strategies operate at the watershed level.

 1. Reduce Phosphorus at the Source

-• Apply fertilizer only when needed and in correct amounts
+• Apply fertilizers only when needed and in correct amounts

 • Use phosphorus-free lawn fertilizers